-No performance rights were issued after 30 June 2023 and up to the date of this report.
+No performance rights were issued during the year ended 30 June 2024 and up to the date of this report.

-During the financial year, the Company issued 3,800,000 ordinary shares on vesting of performance rights as stated in the Remuneration Report.
+In July 2024, the Company issued 100,000 ordinary shares on vesting of performance rights.

 INDEMNIFICATION AND INSURANCE OF DIRECTORS AND OFFICERS